unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 ###<a name="tiling-properties"></a>Tiling Properties Files

-The Tiling properties files define the tiling job parameters for each layer in your visual analytic, such as which fields to bin on and how values are binned:
+The tiling properties files define the tiling job parameters for each layer in your visual analytic, such as which fields to bin on and how values are binned:

 <div class="details props">
 	<div class="innerProps">
 		<ul class="methodDetail" id="MethodDetail">
 			<dl class="detailList params">
 				<dt>
-					<b>oculus.binning.name</b>
+					oculus.binning.name
 				</dt>
 				<dd>Name (path) of the output data tile set pyramid.
 If you are writing to a file system, use a relative path instead of an absolute path.
 If you are writing to HBase, this is used as a table name.
 This name is also written to the tile set metadata and used as a plot label.</dd>

 				<dt>
-					<b>oculus.binning.projection</b>
+					oculus.binning.projection
 				</dt>
 				<dd>Type of projection to use when binning data.
 Possible values are:
 					<dl>
 						<dt>EPSG:4326</dt>
 						<dd>Bin linearly over the whole range of values found (default)</dd>